PrivateSky/callflow/README.markdown

 Very small library that add the wait, async pattern to promises in Java Script (currently we are using Q library).
-It is just syntactic sugar on promises APIs but this can clean your code.
+It is syntactic sugar on promises APIs to clean the code but it is also very important for swarm project (especially for SwarmCore) to help implementing proper multi-tenant, multi-user server side middleware.
+Asynchron is transparently keep track of the swarm context when executing asynchronous code (usage of swait).
+Asynchron can be also used outside of swarm projects.

 ## Installation: